Search

 • Survey and surveillance of plant diseases in the area jurisdiction of the university.

-• Provide technical advice of plant disease management to farmers in the area jurisdiction of university.
+• Provide technical advice on plant disease management to farmers in the area jurisdiction of the university.

-• To screen out the seed samples of various crops for the presence of seed borne pathogens and to develop their detection methods, mechanism of infection and transmission and control.
+• Screen out seed samples of various crops for the presence of seed-borne pathogens and to develop their detection methods, mechanism of infection, transmission and control.

-• To recommend practical measures of plant disease control for adoption on the cultivator’s field through extension agencies of the university and the State of U.P.
+• Recommend practical measures of plant disease control for adoption in the cultivator’s field through extension agencies of the university and the State of U.P.

-• Besides, samples received at seed testing lab are also tested for the designated diseases for issuing the seed health certificate and phyto-sanitary certificate for the seeds/ planting materials/ packaging material meant for export.
-Inspections are carried out for PEQ facilities and objectionable diseases in flowers/ seeds/ planting materials in the importing units as per Seed Act 2006.
+• Issue phytosanitary certificate for the seeds/ planting materials/ packaging material meant for export.
+Inspections are carried out for PEQ facilities and objectionable diseases in flowers/ seeds/ planting materials in the importing units.

-• To identify potential bioagents, workout their effectiveness and develop novel strains for the management of soil borne diseases.
+• Identify potential bio-agents, work out their effectiveness, and develop novel strains for the management of soil-borne

-The department has proud of having produced many brilliant students who had/have been heading top institutions / departments/ universities of the country and serving the science of plant pathology.
-To name a few are following:
+The department is proud of having produced many brilliant students who had/have been heading top institutions/departments/ universities of the country and serving the science of plant pathology.
+To name a few are the following:

 Dr. Y L. Nene Ex-DDG, ICRISAT